stefan855/osmnavi/README.md

 1. Support interactive routing in the browser.

 ## Current Tasks
-* Handle Pollards and similar obstacles on ways.
+* Handle gates, bollards and similar obstacles.
 * Compute angles for edges.
 Needed for display in interactive routing, and to later for computing turn costs.

 ## Tasks ahead